Being Surprised by the Unsurprising: Earnings Seasonality and Stock Returns

 University of Southern California - Marshall School of Business - Finance and Business Economics Department

 University of Chicago - Booth School of Business

 University of Southern California - Marshall School of Business

 Harvard Business School

 We present evidence that markets fail to properly price information in seasonal earnings patterns.
 Firms whose earnings are historically larger in one quarter of the year (“high seasonality quarters”) have higher returns when those earnings are usually announced.
 Analyst forecast errors are more positive in high seasonality quarters, consistent with the returns being driven by mistaken earnings estimates.
 We show that investors appear to overweight recent lower earnings following a high seasonality quarter, leading to pessimistic forecasts in the subsequent high seasonality quarter.
-The returns are not explained by announcement risk, firm-specific information, increased volume, earnings management, or calendar effects.
+The returns are not explained by announcement risk, firm-specific information, increased volume, or idiosyncratic volatility.

 Keywords: Earnings, Seasonality, Mispricing, Analysts, Anomalies

 Date posted: June 29, 2014 ; Last revised: October 30, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.